-Prisoners who maintain close ties with spouses, partners, and family members are more likely to successfully reenter society upon release and less likely to commit more crime.
-A number of studies support this common sense conclusion.
-In spite of this evidence, the trend is to do away with conjugal visits.
-Now, only a handful of states allow them.
+Prisoners who maintain close ties with spouses, partners, and family members are more likely to successfully reenter society upon release and less likely to commit crimes.
+A number of studies support this common-sense conclusion.
+In spite of this evidence, most states no longer allow conjugal visits.

 Typically, a person incarcerated in jail or prison is not allowed to spend private time with a spouse or domestic partner.
 Historically and at present, certain states have instituted programs to allow certain prisoners to have “extended family visits.”
 An “extended family visit” may be an opportunity for the prisoner to spend time with his or her relatives and children, but it is also used as a euphemism for conjugal visits.

-A conjugal visit is private time that a prisoner may spend with a spouse or, in California, a registered domestic partner.
-The idea behind such visitation is to allow inmates to have intimate contact, that is, sex, with their spouses.
-Depending on the state’s extended family visitation program, a conjugal or extended family visit may last from as little as one hour (in Mississippi) to 48 hours (in Washington).
+A conjugal visit is private time that a prisoner may spend with a spouse or married partner.
+The idea behind such visitation is to allow inmates to have intimate contact, that is, sex, with their partners.
+Depending on the state's extended family visitation program, a conjugal or extended family visit may last a few hours or overnight.

 In 1993, 17 states had conjugal visitation programs.
-That number has decreased steadily to six.
-Currently, only California, Connecticut, Mississippi, New Mexico, New York, and Washington allow conjugal visits.
+By the 2000s, that number was down to six, with only California, Connecticut, Mississippi, New Mexico, New York, and Washington allowing such visits.
+And by 2015, Mississippi and New Mexico eliminated their programs.

 Conjugal visits are considered a privilege for prisoners who have exhibited good behavior during their term of incarceration.
 The U.S. Supreme Court and several federal courts have held that prisoners do not have a constitutional right to conjugal visits.